-OFS created the Community Development Capital Initiative (CDCI) on February 3, 2010, to help viable certified Community Development Financial Institutions (CDFIs) and the communities they serve cope with effects of the financial crisis.
+On February 3, 2010, OFS created the Community Development Capital Initiative (CDCI) to help viable certified Community Development Financial Institutions (CDFIs) and the communities they serve cope with effects of the financial crisis.
 It was put in place to help keep day-to-day financing available to families and businesses in hard-hit communities that are underserved by traditional banks.

-Since many CDFIs don't have the same access to capital markets as larger banks, the CDCI was designed with more generous terms than the CPP.
-Under this program, CDFI banks, thrifts, and credit unions received investments aggregating \$570 million in capital with an initial dividend or interest rate of two percent, compared to the five percent rate offered under the CPP.
-To encourage repayment while recognizing the unique circumstances facing CDFIs, the dividend rate increases to nine percent after eight years, compared to after five years under the CPP.
+Since many CDFIs don't have the same access to capital markets as larger banks, the program was designed with more generous terms than the CPP.
+Under this program, CDFI banks, thrifts, and credit unions received investments aggregating \$570 million in capital with an initial dividend or interest rate of two percent.
+To encourage repayment while recognizing the unique circumstances facing CDFIs, the dividend rate increases to nine percent after eight years.
 CDFIs that participated in the CPP and were in good standing were allowed to exchange their CPP securities for securities under the more favorable terms of this program.

-Capital Assistance Program (CAP) and the Supervisory Capital Assessment Program (SCAP)
+Supervisory Capital Assessment Program (SCAP)

 In 2009, Treasury worked with federal banking regulators to develop a comprehensive "stress test" known as the Supervisory Capital Assessment Program (SCAP).
-The purpose of the SCAP was to determine the health of the nation's 19 largest bank holding companies with unprecedented transparency and help restore confidence in the banking system.
+The purpose of the SCAP was to determine the health of the nation's 19 largest bank holding companies with unprecedented transparency and thereby help restore confidence in the banking system.
 In conjunction with the SCAP, Treasury announced that it would provide capital under TARP through the Capital Assistance Program (CAP) to those institutions that needed additional capital but were unable to raise it through private sources.
 The CAP closed on November 9, 2009, without making any investments.